AdamLearns/JumpRoyale/README.md

 - or when Exception was thrown somewhere

 > [!caution]
-> Unfortunately, if any of the tests throws an exception, it won't get caught and you will be left with a vague message (screenshot below)
-> Mono exceptions are not logged, the suggestion is to print errors instead (thanks, Godot)
+> Unfortunately, if any of the tests throws an exception, it won't get caught and you will be left with a vague message (screenshot below).
+Mono exceptions are not logged, the suggestion is to print errors instead (thanks, Godot)

 ![exception](https://github.com/DarkStoorM/JumpRoyale/assets/7021295/28fc2adf-ca5f-46c5-80ff-197071591117)